 “I’m encouraged by the green square designs as the quality of the public realm will be critical to the scheme’s success.
 I’m confident when complete it will set a new benchmark which will help inform the new masterplan and shape the wider development of the district.”

-An application for the remediation of the site by Liverpool City Council has been submitted and is expected to be heard early in the new year.
+- An application for the remediation of the site by Liverpool City Council has since been approved.

-Following consultation earlier this year, Kier Property and CTP plan to submit a planning application for the Pall Mall scheme also in early 2019.
+- Following consultation earlier this year, Kier Property and CTP aim to submit a planning application for the Pall Mall scheme in Spring/Summer 2019.
 The masterplan has been developed by Allies and Morrison.